Argumentative strategies in conference discussions sessions

 The paper focuses on the ways and means of realisation of conference discussion sessions interaction in terms of argumentation strategies used by discussants, and their communicative effects.
 It is based on typescripts of recorded discussion sessions.
 Each of these groups consists of sub-classes that will be discussed, accompanied by examples.
 The analysis is based on the classical Aristotelian theory of argumentation.
 The results point to both cross-cultural and interpersonal differences in the employment of various argumentation strategies.

 Cited by 3 other publications

-This list is based on CrossRef data as of 28 september 2021.
+This list is based on CrossRef data as of 7 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.